-The information in lines 1-9 for Transfer Facility IMT, lines 1-5 for Crystal River 1&2, and lines 1-6 for Crystal River 4&5 of Column H of Form 423-2(a), Original Invoice Price, FPC argues, is the same as those in column F, F.O.B.
+The information in lines 1-8 for Transfer Facility IMT, lines 1-3 for Crystal River 1&2, and lines 1-9 for Crystal River 4&5 of Column H of Form 423-2(a), Original Invoice Price, FPC argues, is the same as those in column F, F.O.B.
 Mine Price, except in rare instances when the supplier is willing and able to disclose its Shorthaul and Loading Charges in column G, if any, included in the contract price of coal.
 Disclosure, FPC argues, would be detrimental for the reasons identified for column F of this form.

-FPC argues that information in lines 1-9 for Transfer Facility IMT, lines 1-5 for Crystal River 1&2, and lines 1-6 for Crystal River 4&5 of column J, Base Price, is the same as those in the original Invoice Price in column H because Retroactive Price Adjustments available in column I are typically received after the reporting month and are included on Form 423-2(c) at that time.
+FPC argues that information in lines 1-8 for Transfer Facility IMT, lines 1-3 for Crystal River 1&2, and lines 1-9 for Crystal River 4&5 of column J, Base Price, is the same as those in the original Invoice Price in column H because Retroactive Price Adjustments available in column I are typically received after the reporting month and are included on Form 423-2(c) at that time.
 Disclosure, FPC contends, would, therefore, be detrimental for the reasons identified above as those that would result from disclosure of F.O.B.
 Mine Prices found in Column F.

-FPC further argues that the information in lines 7 and 8 for Transfer Facility IMT, and lines 1 and 4 for Crystal River 1&2 of column K, Quality Adjustments, on Form 423-2(a), is typically received after the reporting month and is, therefore, also included on Form 423-2(c) at that time.
+FPC further argues that the information in line 7 for Transfer Facility IMT, and line 1 for Crystal River 1&2, in column K, Quality Adjustments, on Form 423-2(a), is typically received after the reporting month and is, therefore, also included on Form 423-2(c) at that time.
+Some of the information is, however, available at this time.
+FPC, therefore, requests the information in line 1 of column K for Crystal River 1&2, be given confidential treatment.
 These adjustments, FPC informs, are based on variations in coal quality characteristics, usually BTU content, between contract specifications and actual deliveries.
 Disclosure of this information, FPC concludes, would allow the F.O.B.
 Mine Price to be calculated using the associated tonnage and available contract BTU specifications.

-FPC also maintains that information in lines 1-9 for Transfer Facility IMT, lines 1-5 for Crystal River 1&2, and lines 1-6 for Crystal River 4&5 of column L, the Effective Purchase Price, is the same as those in the Base Price in column J because quality adjustments are typically not reported in column K. Disclosure of the information therein, FPC concludes, would, therefore, disclose the F.O.B.
+FPC also maintains that information in lines 1-8 for Transfer Facility IMT, lines 1-3 for Crystal River 1&2, and lines 1-9 for Crystal River 4&5 of column L, the Effective Purchase Price, is the same as those in the Base Price in column J because quality adjustments are typically not reported in column K. Disclosure of the information therein, FPC concludes, would, therefore, disclose the F.O.B.
 Mine Prices.

 As FPC previously noted in discussing column G of Form 423-2, the Effective Purchase Price is available in three places in the Form 423's: column L on Form 423-2(a) and both column G's on Forms 423-2 and 423-2(b).
-FPC argues its basis for non-disclosure in the discussion relating to those columns applies here for lines 1-9 of Transfer Facility IMT, lines 1-5 of Crystal River 1&2, and lines 1-6 of Crystal River 4&5 of column G on Form 423-2(b).
+FPC argues its basis for non-disclosure in the discussion relating to those columns applies here for lines 1-8 of Transfer Facility IMT, lines 1-3 of Crystal River 1&2, and lines 1-9 of Crystal River 4&5 of column G on Form 423-2(b).